BitcoinSchema/gobitcoinsv/README.md

 # [GoBitcoinSV](https://gobitcoinsv.com)
-> A collections of go libraries for building on Bitcoin SV
+> A collection of go libraries for building on Bitcoin SV